magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 ---------------------

 All the Teachings can be said to derive from an essential matrix of
-insight: *The Setting in Motion of the Wheel of Truth* (, SN 56.11).
+insight: *The Setting in Motion of the Wheel of Truth* (*Dhammacakkappavattana Sutta*, SN 56.11).
 In this brief discourse the Buddha speaks about the nature of the Middle Way and the Four Noble Truths.
 It takes only twenty minutes to recite, and the structures and forms he used to express this teaching were familiar to people in his time.

 The Four Noble Truths are formulated like a medical diagnosis in the *ayurvedic*[^1] tradition: